RobinsonKhwairakpam/Food-Recipe-App/README.md

 # Food-Recipe-App
 - A Food Recipe App built using React Native
-- Uses stack navigation for page navigation
+- Uses react-navigation for page navigation
 - Fetches recipes from "themealdb" api and displays them
+- Search feature